|Year:||2012 (last updated 2017)|

 Detailed information on the purchase price is available in below section "Amendment".

-Since its enforcement, purchase price of FIT has been reexamined every year by METI (in 2013, 2014 and 2015).
+Since its enforcement, purchase prices of FIT have been reexamined every year by METI.
 As a result, that for solar PV has been lowered and some new categories have been created for wind, hydro and biomass.
-Purchase price in detail is shown in the table below.
+Detailed prices are featured in the below table.

 |This record supersedes:||Green Power: Renewable Portfolio Standards (RPS) , Purchasing Scheme for Solar PV Electricity|